INTEGRATION

 com.silverflow.currencyRates.update

-A new Currency Rate has arrived for specified Card Network that will be active as of effective date
+A new Currency Rate has arrived for the specified Card Network that will be active as of effective date

 Example com.silverflow.currencyRates.update event: